Revisiting Lifshitz-type solutions in $R^2$-corrected gravity: Introduction

-The structure of this paper is as follows: In Section 2, we provide mathematical preliminaries and clarify the notation.
-In Section 3, we present the action and the variational procedure to drive the field equations of the $R^2$-corrected gravity theory.
+The structure of this paper is as follows.
+In Section 2, we provide mathematical preliminaries and clarify the notation.
+In Section 3, we present the action and variational procedures used to derive the field equations of the $R^2$-corrected gravity theory.
 In Section 4, we construct Lifshitz-type static and stationary solutions in higher dimensions.
-Additionally, within the same section, we discuss some thermodynamical properties of the solutions, including extremal cases.
+In the same section, we discuss some thermodynamic properties of the solutions, including extremal cases.
 Finally, we conclude the paper in Section 5.